Modern PHP-FPM and NGINX Configuration

 Cloud Firewall Configuration

-1. Navigate to Cloud Manager and select Firewalls from the sidebar.
+1. Navigate to Cloud Manager and select Firewalls from the sidebar under Networking.

 2. Create a new firewall or modify an existing one.

-1. Apply the firewall to your compute instance.
+4. To apply the firewall to your compute instance:

 For detailed firewall configuration, see Getting Started with Cloud Firewalls.